-Students are given the opportunity to start this successful and very highly regarded versatile language in Year 7 for two periods a week.
-If they opt for Spanish in Year 8 then they will study the language for three periods a week until Year 9.
+Students are given the option to start this versatile language in Year 7 and 8 for three periods a week.
+If they opt for Spanish in Year 9 then they will study the language for four periods a week.
 They can then select to study Spanish for iGCSE in Years 10 and 11 and can choose it for A level in Sixth Form.

-More than a third of the year group opt to take Spanish as their GCSE language when students have four teaching periods per week.
-From September 2013 we started teaching the Edexcel iGCSE.
+More than a third of the year group opt to take Spanish as their GCSE language.
+From September 2013 we started teaching the Pearson iGCSE.

 Classes are taught in a lively and interactive way, giving students the confidence to speak and write with fluency, whilst ensuring a rigorous approach to grammatical understanding.
 We aim to deliver lessons that instil a true appreciation and understanding of the multi-faceted vibrancy of Hispanic culture.
 The engagement that we hope this fosters, together with an eye to the skills specifically required for their exams, is our recipe for success for students of all linguistic abilities.

 A whole variety of trips have been enjoyed by many Eltham Hispanists over the past few years.
 Younger students have been on trips to Catalunya and to the Sierra de Gredos.